Lancoid/yii-2-test-template/README.md

 - Linux/macOS environment is recommended (the original docs target Linux; Windows is not officially supported in the current setup).
 - PHP 8.4+ and Composer 2 if running without Docker.
 - Docker and Docker Compose plugin if using containers.
-- MySQL server and Redis server accessible with configured credentials.
+- PostgreSQL server and Redis server accessible with configured credentials.
 - For Docker-based routing with hostnames, Traefik reverse proxy is referenced by the setup below.

 Notes about Docker in this repo: